 - I learned a ton of life skills and made awesome memories with my scout troop.
 My favorite part about Scouting is the merit badges.
 The merit badges can give you the opportunity to learn important life skills like Cooking and Family Life.

-My Scouting Takeaways: Personally, spending years in Scouting helped transform me into a lifelong learner and problem-solver.
-Whether I was applying to college, finding my first job, or tackling something difficult, my Scouting experiences gave me the confidence to learn and never give up.
+Personally, I think Scouting helped transform me into a lifelong learner and problem-solver!
+Whether I was applying to college, finding my first job, or working on hard things, the lessons I learned as a scout helped guide me towards success.

 Scouting Highlights From Scoutmasters and Parents